 A few months ago or so, I got talking with my sister about my time in Latin America.

-As I wrote in previous articles like this one, she has taken on the role in the family in convincing me that life in the US would be better.
+As I wrote in previous articles like this one, it felt like last year that she took the role in the family in convincing me that life in the US would be better.

-Her approach has been to mention better job opportunities in the US that would pay more.
+Her approach recently has been to mention better job opportunities in the US that would pay more.

-Jobs in healthcare for example that could pay double what I make at 50,000 or more.
+Jobs in healthcare for example that could pay at 50,000 or more.

 Who wouldn’t want that?